Your Questions Answered

 • Early intervention enhances the development of children.

 In addition to these principles, the Wisconsin Birth to 3 Program also holds true to the 7 Key Principles of Early Intervention.
-You can learn more by watching our
+You can learn more by watching our 7 Key Principles Video.

 This can be tricky.
 We know that we provide services in a way that is best for infants and toddlers, but how do we explain that to others?
 To help, check out the two resources linked below (and more!) in the early Intervention Practices Category of the EI in WI Resource Library.